COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 source activate myspark

-spark-submit ../Code/LogMiningBig.py  # .. is a relative path, meaning one level up
+spark-submit ./Code/LogMiningBig.py  # . is a relative path, meaning the current directory
 ```

 Please remove the following two lines for the *general queue*.